Dashboard Member settings

 Where your property is rented out to a tenant, the Tenancy agreement should make it clear who will be responsible for payments (this may include measures such as changing the name on bills or receiving payments directly from tenants).

-Where the tenant moves out early (eg they 'abandon' their tenancy), then the tenant will usually remain liable for bills until the tenancy is brought to an end correctly.
+Where the tenant moves out early (eg they 'abandon' their tenancy), the tenant will usually remain liable for bills until the tenancy is brought to an end correctly.
 For more information, read Tenant abandonment.

 Challenging a bill

+You could also make an official complaint via the utility provider’s official complaints procedure.
 It is best to make a complaint in writing (via email or letter).
 Make sure you keep a copy of anything you send, in case you need to check it later.

 If your issue relates to your water provider, you may be able to complain or seek help from the Consumer Council for Water (CCWater).
 The CCWater is an independent body for consumers and businesses for issues related to water and sewerage.

 A back-bill is a ‘catch-up’ bill sent to you by your energy or water supplier when you haven’t been correctly charged for your energy use.
-Back-bills can be for any amount, however, note that your supplier can charge you only up to 12 months back.
+Back-bills can be for any amount; however, note that your supplier can charge you only up to 12 months back.

-What happens if you don’t pay
+What happens if I don’t pay my utility bill?

 If you’re struggling to afford your gas and electricity bills, you should contact your supplier to discuss ways to pay what you owe them.
 You may be able to agree a payment plan with them.